2025 Collingwood Football Club season

 The 2025 Collingwood Football Club season is the club's 129th season of senior competition in the Australian Football League (AFL).
 The club is fieldeding its men's reserves team in the Victorian Football League, senior women's team in the AFL Women's and reserves women's team in the VFL Women's.

+Collingwood drew an average home attendance of 67,104, the highest of all Australian football clubs in the world.